 Should You Buy the Magnum Metro?

 The Magnum Metro impressed our testers across the board and is one of our most highly regarded models.
 With a well-rounded performance and impressive versatility, we feel the Metro is an excellent option for any application.
 Whether you're commuting, running errands, or just getting outside, this bike has you covered with an impressive distance range, a great ride quality, and plenty of power on tap.
-It may not be the fastest, but we feel it is one of the best bikes we tested.
+It may not be the fastest, but we feel it's up there among the best bikes we tested.

 What Other E-Bikes Should You Consider?

 We loved the Magnum Metro and consider it a top-of-the-line e-bike.
 We think it's a good value for what you get; however, if you can't quite stomach the price, there are some more affordable options that perform admirably.
-Our favorite e-bike, the Aventon Level Step-Thru, offers 28 mph speed and earned high marks across the board.
-Its younger sibling, the Aventon Pace 350 Step-Through, is lighter weight and not as powerful, but you'll save money and still get a smooth ride.
+Our favorite e-bike, the Ride1Up 700-Series, offers 28 mph speed and earned high marks across the board.
+Its younger sibling, the Ride1Up Core-5, is much less expensive, but high performing, sacrificing only a handful of features.
 And if you're itching to get off-road on your e-bike, the fat tire Aventon Aventure Step-Through can take you just about anywhere you want to go.

 — Jeremy Benson